 May 2, 1981 – The Evergreen Junior Baseball League held player tryouts at Evergreen Recreational Park in Evergreen, Ala.

 May 2, 1981 - A dramatic win, riding on the strength of two Burke Chance home runs, put the Monroe County High School Tigers in the semi-finals for the Alabama High School Athletic Association’s 3A baseball crown.
 Chance’s second home run of the game on this Saturday, a solo shot to left field with one out in the top of the ninth inning, gave the Tigers a heart-stopping comeback win over the Charles Henderson High School Trojans in Troy.
 Chance had tied the game at 5-5 in the top of the seventh inning with a lead off home run for the Tigers.
 Other standout MCHS players in that game included Billy Bowen, Tony Feaster, Von Ham, Toddy Hamilton, Kelvin Lett, John McCarthy and Keith Nettles.
 Howard Busby was MCHS’s head baseball coach.

 May 2, 1983 – Pro Football Hall of Fame quarterback Norm Van Brocklin died at the age of 57 in Social Circle, Ga.
 During his career, he played for the University of Oregon, the Los Angeles Rams and the Philadelphia Eagles, and he coached the Minnesota Vikings and the Atlanta Falcons.
 He was inducted into the Hall of Fame in 1971.

-May 2, 1987 – First ever Castleberry Strawberry Festival held in downtown Castleberry, Ala.
+May 2, 1987 – The first ever Castleberry Strawberry Festival was held in downtown Castleberry, Ala.

 May 2, 1988 - The Baltimore Orioles signed a 15-year lease to remain in Baltimore and get a new park.